Rwanda's Kagame brushes off speculation over third term

-KIGALI (Reuters) - Rwandan President Paul Kagame responded to speculation he might run for office again by telling journalists on Wednesday “I don’t need (a third term)”, but did not clearly rule out the possibility of extending his time in office.
+KIGALI (Reuters) - Rwandan President Paul Kagame responded to speculation he might seek a third term by telling journalists on Wednesday “I don’t need this job”, but did not clearly rule out the possibility of extending his time in office.

 A spate of articles in pro-government newspapers have raised the prospect of him staying on - a move that would anger his critics and require a change to the constitution.